Terms and Conditions for Web design and development

 The final payment of 50 per cent must be paid within fourteen (14) days of my work on the project ending.
 Ownership of the designed and developed website is automatically transferred to the client upon receipt of the final payment.
 If the final project invoice remains unpaid for fourteen (14) days after the invoice date, any released material to the server will be suspended.
 If the project takes longer than one month, we will require an interim payment(s) based on work completed.
 Any such interim payment(s) will be deducted from the final 50 per cent payment.
 The deposit is only refundable if no work starts.
 For smaller-budget jobs, the deposit may vary, at our discretion.

-Completed, invoiced content update work must be paid within fourteen (14) days.
-Accounts that remain unpaid for twenty-eight (28) days after the invoice date will be subject to a service charge in the amount of the higher of two and one-half percent or $28/£25 per month.
+Completed, invoiced content update work must be paid within fourteen (14) days through the provided online facilities or by BACS.
+We do not accept cheque payments.
+Accounts that remain unpaid for twenty-eight (28) days after the invoice date will be subject to a service charge in the amount of the higher of two and one-half percent or £25 per month.
 For an annual support contract, we will send an invoice for the full amount payable before we start the work.
 No refunds are given.
 We are not VAT registered.

 We will make every effort to meet the agreed completion date.
 In exceptional circumstances, this may become impossible and in such cases we will notify the client as early as possible, and agree a workable alternative timescale for them.